raspberrychris/paddleboardmaster/content/post/retrospec-weekender-plus-inflatable-paddleboard.md

 ### Durable Materials

+The Retrospec is made out of really durable materials including dual layer PVC, which ensures a smooth and steady ride on the SUP.

 ### Textured Deck Pad

 The textured deck pad means that this SUP is perfect for activities such as Yoga or bringing your Pet on the paddleboard.
-The anti-slip surface
+The anti-slip surface is also useful for embarking and disembarking from the paddleboard.

 ### Easy to Inflate